 “A worthy aim makes life illumined, pure and divine.
 Without such an aim, action and prayer have no value.
 Life without tapas is like a heart without love.” – BKS Iyengar

-The third of the niyamas (personal observances) from Patanjali’s Yoga Sutras, tapas has been variously translated into English as heat, spiritual austerities, fiery discipline and internal fire.
+The third of the niyamas (personal observances) from Patanjali’s Yoga Sutras, tapas has been variously translated from Sanskrit into English as heat, spiritual austerities, fiery discipline and internal fire.
 These translations evoke a burning flame by which the obstacles to achieving our goal (which, traditionally in a yoga practice, has been to achieve enlightenment or ultimate union with the Divine) are incinerated.
 The Yoga Sutras explain that through tapas, mental impurities are expunged and mastery of the body, mind and senses can be achieved.

 In the 21st century, not everyone who practices yoga has the same goal of achieving unity with the universe as the yogis of Patanjali’s time (approximately 2,000 years ago).
 Modern-day yogis may come to the practice to achieve enlightenment, or for a variety of other reasons: to find peace of mind, to reduce the effects of stress on our bodies and minds, to deal with physical pain or injury, or to become mentally or physically strong and flexible.
 Whatever the goal may be, when tapas is applied to the practice of yoga it becomes a powerful tool for transformation.